How does this medication work? What will it do for me?

 How should I use this medication?

-The recommended starting dose for dapagliflozin is 5 mg taken by mouth once a day.
-Your doctor may adjust the dose up to a maximum 10 mg daily, depending on how effective it is and how well it is tolerated.
+When used to improve control of blood glucose levels, the recommended starting dose for dapagliflozin is 5 mg taken by mouth once a day.
+Your doctor may adjust the dose up to a maximum of 10 mg daily, depending on how effective it is and how well it is tolerated.

 Dapagliflozin should be taken at the same time every day.
 The tablets should be swallowed whole with some fluid and may be taken with food or on an empty stomach.